kfmike/InputVisualizer/README.md

 **Features**

-- PC gamepad with customizable input mapping
+- PC gamepad and keyboard support with customizable input mapping
-- NES, SNES, and Sega Genesis controller support when used in conjunction with RetroSpy or NintendoSpy devices
+- NES, SNES, and Sega Genesis console support when used in conjunction with RetroSpy or NintendoSpy devices
-- Customizable display with background transparency for easy integration into OBS layouts
+- Customizable display with background transparency for easy integration into streaming layouts
 - Displays button press frequency and duration metrics

 ![image](https://github.com/kfmike/InputVisualizer/assets/57804306/216ddcea-696c-406d-a0ad-9534fba192fc)